leolmi/install-here/README.md

 $ npm install install-here -g
 ```

-(beta version)
 install npm package on root:
-You can use one package as a project running
+You can use a package as a project running
 ```
 $ install-here <package>
 ```
 package will be downloaded on working directory, not in node_modules,
 so you can update it simply reinstalling it.

+Similar to [yeoman](http://yeoman.io/) but considering the npm packages as templates!

 ##Options
 Options can be defined using file